ORBAT/S4QS-RS/README.md

 `npm install -g s4qs-rs`

 ## Configuration
-S4QS-RS is configurable with JSON files located in either the `./config` subdirectory of the current working directory, or at `$NODE_CONFIG_DIR`. `./config/default.json` is always loaded and used for default settings, and `$NODE_ENV` is used to determine environment-specific configuration files: For example `NODE_ENV=production` would cause `./config/production.json` to be loaded.
+S4QS-RS is configurable with JSON files located in either the `./config` subdirectory of the current working directory, or at `$NODE_CONFIG_DIR`. `./config/default.json` is always loaded and used for default settings, and `$NODE_ENV` is used to determine environment-specific configuration files: For example `NODE_ENV=production` would cause `./config/production.json` to be loaded and merged with `./config/default.json`.

 `NODE_ENV`-specific configuration files will always override the default configuration.
 If `./config/default.json` is, for example